PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 ### CDebugPreferencePage:

 This class is the one which contains the debug preferences page.
-I set about modifying it so that the CSourceNot Found preferences could be re-set and access to them enabled.
+I set about modifying it so that the CSourceNotFoundEditor preferences could be re-set and access to them enabled.
 This included the option to modify PreferenceMessages.properties which contains the String values of the buttons, and PreferenceMessage.java to declare them and use them.
 The last thing we did was to create a global value in CCorePreferenceConstants to get and set the display preferences.
 This we did in 4 stages:

 - First we created a group for the radio buttons.
 This is in the function createContents().